ZHANGneuro/NStitlebar_with_item/README.md

 2) vertically centering traffic light,<br />
 3) add and vertically centering NSbutton on NStitleBar.<br />

-This work are mainly based on previous works including:
+This work are mainly based on previous works including:<br /><br />
 [INAppStoreWindow](https://github.com/indragiek/INAppStoreWindow/blob/master/README.md) by [@indragiek](https://github.com/indragiek)<br />
 [WAYWindow](https://github.com/weAreYeah/WAYWindow/blob/master/README.md) by [@We are Yeah!](https://github.com/weAreYeah)<br />
-MANY THANKS!!!
+MANY THANKS!!!<br />
-These might be helpful if you want to build an app with a same style with 'Notes' and 'Safari'.
+These might be helpful if you want to build an app with a same style with 'Notes' and 'Safari'. <br /><br /><br />